Documentation

 Class name Description

-.swiffyContainer Main class containing the entire Addon's content.
+.swiffyContainer Main class containing the entire module's content.

 Styles from a sample presentation